Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 9) Molida

-This traditional Hunza Valley food is popular in both Central Hunza and Gojal and is slightly similar to macaroni and cheese.
+This traditional Hunza Valley food is popular in Central Hunza and Gojal and is slightly similar to macaroni and cheese.

 10) Shopan